 We, then, found our way to ‘Little Venice’ called that because of the colorful houses with balconies that overlook the water, making some people think of Venice. (see link at http://traveldrinkdine.com/travel/a-walk-through-little-venice-in-mykonos/ Having just been in Venice I didn’t really see the connection but it is lovely.)
-We walked through the area window shopping, continuing up to a hill where there are three windmills.
+We walked through the area window shopping, continuing up to a hill where there are four windmills.

 While walking to the windmills we had decided to stop for a glass of wine on our way back through Little Venice and picked a bar/restaurant called Katerina’s on Ag.
 Anargiron.
 The bar is upstairs and the restaurant is downstairs.
 The bar has a small balcony with seating overlooking the harbor.
 We decided to sit inside at a table next to a window which turned out to be perfect—a beautiful view, a cool breeze, great jazz and nice wine.
 As usual in the islands, the wine was more expensive than what we normally pay in Italy but it was well worth the price.
 We sat there for an hour and a half enjoying the view and music; trying to pretend we were locals.